pedro-zawadniak-adi/zephelin/docs/source/introduction.md

 # Introduction

-The aim of this project is to create Zephelin, the Zephyr AI Profiling Library, which allows the user to capture, analyze and report runtime performance metrics for AI/ML inference workloads.
+Zephyr Profiling Library (ZPL), or Zephelin for short, is a library which enables capturing and reporting runtime performance metrics, for the profiling and detailed analysis of Zephyr applications, with a special focus on applications running AI/ML inference workloads.

-This documentation describes the following aspects of the project:
+This documentation describes the following aspects of Zephelin and the associated projects:

-* {doc}`library` - describes how to build and test the profiling middleware
+* {doc}`library` - provides general information on Zephelin repository, describes how to build, test and use the profiling middleware
-* {doc}`configuration` - describes build-time and runtime configuration
+* {doc}`configuration` - describes build-time and runtime configuration of Zephelin library
-* {doc}`memory_profiling` - describes memory profiling along with memory events
+* {doc}`memory_profiling` - describes memory profiling, along with memory events
-* {doc}`code_scopes` - describes usage of tracing code scopes
+* {doc}`code_scopes` - describes the use of tracing code scopes
 * {doc}`ctf_to_tef` - describes how traces are converted and processed
-* {doc}`visual_interface` - describes a tool for trace visualization
+* {doc}`visual_interface` - describes the tool for trace visualization